Zaid-Ajaj/tagmeme-analyzer/README.md

  - Using duplicate union cases in the declaration

 ## Solution: Static code analysis
 Because there are known variables where things could go wrong at "compile" time, why not write a program that checks the correctness of pattern matching?
-This is what this tool provides implemented as a cli tool for easy integration with existing projects:
+This is what this project provides implemented as a cli tool for easy integration with existing projects:
 ```
 npm install --save-dev tagmeme-analyzer
 ```